No Mercy (2005)

 The 2005 No Mercy was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the eighth No Mercy and took place on October 9, 2005, at the Toyota Center in Houston, Texas, held exclusively for wrestlers from the promotion's SmackDown! brand division.
 Nine professional wrestling matches were scheduled on the event's card.

 Three of the four championships exclusive to the SmackDown! brand were contested for; one was lost while the other two were retained.
 The main event was a standard wrestling match, in which World Heavyweight Champion Batista defeated challenger Eddie Guerrero to retain his title.
 This would be Guerrero's final pay-per-view match before his sudden death one month later (coincidentally, the event took place on Guerrero's 38th birthday).
 One of the featured preliminary matches was a casket match between The Ortons (Randy and "Cowboy" Bob) and The Undertaker.
 The Ortons won the match after placing Undertaker inside the casket and closing it.
 Another primary preliminary match was a standard match between John "Bradshaw" Layfield (JBL) and Rey Mysterio, which JBL won.

 The event received 219,000 pay-per-view buys, which was greater than the 193,000 buys the previous year's event received.
 The event was claimed to be "unmerciful" by Canadian Online Explorer's professional wrestling section, as they rated none of the matches higher than a five out of ten.
 When the event was released on DVD, it reached a peak position of fourth on Billboards DVD sales chart for recreational sports.
 It remained on the chart for four consecutive weeks.

 Production

 Background

-The event was held at the Toyota Center in Houston, Texas.
+The eighth No Mercy was held at the Toyota Center in Houston, Texas.

-No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
+No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2005 event was the eighth No Mercy and was held on October 9 at the Toyota Center in Houston, Texas.
+The eighth event was held on October 9, 2005, at the Toyota Center in Houston, Texas.
 Like the previous two years, it featured wrestlers exclusively from the SmackDown! brand.